 Excavators or landowners are encouraged to hire a private line locator to mark the location of farm tap lines.
-More information regarding farm taps and a partial listing of Minnesota private locators is available on our industry directory at www.gopherstateonecall.org/about-gsoc/industry-directory and click on the Private Facility Locators button.
-GSOC strongly recommends that specific questions regarding farm taps be directed to the gas provider or the Minnesota Office of Pipeline Safety dps.mn.gov/divisions/ops.
+More information regarding farm taps and a partial listing of Minnesota private locators is available on our industry directory at www.gopherstateonecall.org/resources/industry-directory (click on the Private Facility Locators button).
+GSOC strongly recommends that specific questions regarding farm taps be directed to the gas provider or the Minnesota Office of Pipeline Safety: dps.mn.gov/divisions/ops.